Blue Minds Therapy

 What is it?

-Cognitive Behavioural Therapy (CBT) is the most evidence-based therapeutic approach that is commonly offered in mental health services.
-At its core it is about understanding and improving the connection between our thoughts, emotions, and behaviours.
-It helps to identify unhelpful patterns of thinking and develop healthier ways of responding to life’s challenges.
+Cognitive Behavioural Therapy (CBT) is recognized as the most evidence-based therapeutic approach offered in mental health treatment services.
+At its core, CBT is about understanding and enhancing the connection between our thoughts, emotions, and behaviours.
+It effectively highlights unhelpful thinking patterns and promotes healthier responses to life’s challenges, showcasing numerous CBT benefits.
+This structured, goal-oriented therapy focuses on the present, emphasizing the acquisition of new skills and strategies that can be immediately applied to alleviate symptoms and improve daily functioning.

 Collaboration